Reverse Mortgage Florida Condo Lenders

 • There’s no minimum value or loan amount and we lend up to 4,000,000

-• On Refi’s NO Income docs is needed for a qualifying credit score 780 or above, we can waive Residual income requirements (need insurance in place for 12 months) and satisfy credit history
+• On Refi’s NO Income docs are needed for a qualifying credit score 780 or above, we can waive Residual income requirements (need insurance in place for 12 months) and satisfy credit history

 • Borrowers with lower value/loan amounts can benefit from this product as well if they would like max cash at closing

-• For Condos that are not FHA approved, FNMA approved or Warrantable project (we need the Reverse Florida Condo Lenders Questionnaire completed by HOA, Master Policy and insurance for a limited review)
+• For Condos that are not FHA-approved, FNMA-approved or Warrantable projects (we need the Reverse Florida Condo Lenders Questionnaire completed by HOA, Master Policy and insurance for a limited review)

 • Borrowers that do not have enough income/assets to meet the Residual Income Requirements Or if they don’t have ANY income but have a huge Reverse proceed, we can solely use to qualify and can paid off debt at Closing